 Habits: everyone has them, whether you’re conscious of them or not.
 This is especially true with money.
 Many of us habitually do things that can harm our finances without realizing it.
 If you eat out more than you need to, buy things on impulse, or only make minimum payments on your credit cards, you could be putting your finances at risk.
-To improve your finances, it’s critical to start developing more good financial habits and get rid of as many of your not-so-good financial habits as possible.
+To improve your finances, it’s critical to start developing good financial habits, and get rid of as many damaging financial habits as possible.

-The good news is that it doesn’t have to be difficult to develop good financial habits.
-Small things add up and compound day-to-day, and you’ll be surprised how quickly a habitual change can occur.
-Here are 7 simple things you can start doing today that will put you on a path to financial security.
+The good news is that this doesn’t have to be a difficult process.
+Small things add up and you’ll be surprised how quickly you can change a habit.
+Here are seven simple things you can start doing today that will put you on a path to financial security.

 1. Live within your means

-This is the most crucial good financial habit!
-If you’re consistently spending more than your income, you will be living paycheck-to-paycheck forever.
+This is the most crucial of all good financial habits!
+If you’re consistently spending more than your income, you will be living paycheck to paycheck forever.
 Figure out exactly how much income you make every month and make a budget so that your necessary spending remains below that amount.
 Don’t use credit cards to expand your pocketbook.
-A credit card is essentially a loan, and if you have to take out a loan to make a purchase, you can’t actually afford it!
+A credit card is essentially a loan, and if you have to take out a loan to make a purchase, you can’t actually afford it.

 2. Schedule a regular financial check-in